 The Adelaide Railway Station is located only a few hundred metres away from Grenfell St. To access Grenfell Street from the Adelaide Railway Station you can either walk, catch the free 99C City Loop bus or the free Terrace to Terrace tram, both of which stop close to Grenfell Street.

 Rundle Mall and Pirie St are both serviced by a tram service that runs between Glenelg and the Adelaide Entertainment Centre in Hindmarsh.
 If you are travelling within the city mile (ie between North Terrace and South Terrace), travel on trams is free.

 If you are thinking of moving to Adelaide, it’s a great Idea.
 Adelaide is Australia’s most liveable city.
 In fact, Adelaide is the third most liveable city in the world as of 2021.

-Most Adelaidians claim that Adelaide is the; “20 minutes city”, meaning you can get anywhere within 20 minutes by car whether you live in the northern, southern, eastern or western suburbs.
-That’s probably a slight exaggeration, but it is an easy city to get around and there is little by the way of traffic jams.
+Most Adelaideans claim that Adelaide is the '20 minutes city', meaning you can get anywhere within 20 minutes by car whether you live in the northern, southern, eastern, or western suburbs.
+That’s a slight exaggeration, but it is an easy city to get around and there is little by the way of traffic jams.
 Living in the city is an option if you would prefer to walk to campus and there are lots of student accommodation options close by.

-Students may choose to source their own student accommodation through sites like gumtree.com.au or flatmatefinder.com.au, or, choose a structured student accommodation environment like iglu.com.au, realestate.com.au, gumtree.com.au, sharedlivingsa.com.au or unilodge.com.au.
+Students may choose to source their own student accommodation through sites like gumtree.com.au or flatmatefinder.com.au, or choose a structured student accommodation environment like flatmates.com.au, realestate.com.au, gumtree.com.au, sharedlivingsa.com.au or unilodge.com.au.
 (Please note that we don’t endorse any product and acknowledge that there are some very valid options we have not listed here).

-AIE’s Student Liaison Officers are on hand to provide guidance in the area if required.
+AIE’s Administration/Student Liaison Officers are on hand to provide guidance - just ask!